inclusive-design/financial-inclusion/src/collections/chapters/en/frameworks-for-financial-inclusion.md

 ### Wheel of financial stability

-This wheel demonstrates the systemic and environmental factors that impacts your customers’ ability to achieve financial stability.
+This wheel demonstrates the systemic and environmental factors that impact your customers’ ability to achieve financial stability.

 #### Factors